 Insuring Old Houses

-Why are older homes harder to insure?
+Why are older houses harder to insure?

-Can I insure my old house?
+So, can I insure my old house?

-Our minimum requirements
+Our minimum requirements for pre-1935 houses

 1. No original electrical wiring (including switchboards)

 Electrical wiring in the early 1900s was cloth-wrapped rubber, insulated in metal conduit.
 This was highly prone to deterioration and has been a leading cause of house fires.
 As a result, many houses were rewired during the 1950s and 1960s.

 However, there are still properties around with their original wiring.
 We need to have confirmation the original wiring has been replaced with TPS (thermoplastic-sheathed) wiring.

 if you’re unsure, you can get a registered electrician to inspect and provide a wiring certificate to confirm it is TPS.